Afrikaans at SOAS Language Centre

 SOAS Language Centre offers these Afrikaans course:

-- Introduction to Afrikaans (commenced in autumn 2013)
+- Introduction to Afrikaans (Not available in the autumn 2014)